messagemedia/enterprise-webhooks-php-sdk/README.md

 #### Bug reports

 If you discover a problem with the code guide, we would like to know about it.
-You can raise an [issue](https://github.com/messagemedia/nodejs/issues) or send an email to: developers@messagemedia.com
+You can raise an [issue](https://github.com/messagemedia/enterprise-webhooks-php-sdk/issues) or send an email to: developers@messagemedia.com

 #### Contributing

 We welcome your thoughts on how we could best provide you with SDKs that would simplify how you consume our services in your application.
-You can fork and create pull requests for any features you would like to see or raise an [issue](https://github.com/messagemedia/nodejs/issues)
+You can fork and create pull requests for any features you would like to see or raise an [issue](https://github.com/messagemedia/enterprise-webhooks-php-sdk/issues)

 ## :star: Prerequisite
 To be able to use this SDK, you will need a public key provided by MessageMedia.
 You can find out how to do this by going through the [Signature Key Management documentation](https://developers.messagemedia.com/code/signature-key-management-api-documentation/).
-You can then make use of the [Signature Key Management NodeJS SDK](https://github.com/messagemedia/signingkeys-nodejs-sdk) to create and manage your keys.
+You can then make use of the [Signature Key Management PHP SDK](https://github.com/messagemedia/signingkeys-php-sdk) to create and manage your keys.

 This SDK assumes that you have pre-configured a webhook that sends data to a url.
 If you haven't done this, you can read about how to set one up in the [Webhooks API Documentation](https://developers.messagemedia.com/code/webhooks-api-documentation/) or the [Webhooks PHP SDK](https://github.com/messagemedia/webhooks-php-sdk).
 Alternatively, you can specify a callback_url in the message body of a [send message request](https://github.com/messagemedia/messages-php-sdk#send-an-sms).